 and about his employers.
 Another investigation that Mumtaz is undertaking is

-sister Wendy is being drawn into prostitution by her rackrenting landlords,
+Wendy is being drawn into prostitution by her rackrenting landlords, Sean and

-Sean and Marty Rogers, violent and vicious thugs who run a prostitution racket.
+Marty Rogers, violent and vicious thugs who run a prostitution racket.
+But

-But Mumtaz herself has problems: Naz Sheikh who killed Mumtaz’s husband is
+Mumtaz herself has problems: Naz Sheikh who killed Mumtaz’s husband is still

-still persecuting her with financial extortion and threats of violence against
+persecuting her with financial extortion and threats of violence against her

-her and her daughters.
-So Mumtaz, who knows rather more about her husband’s
+and her daughters.
+So Mumtaz, who knows rather more about her husband’s death

-death than she ever told the police, is in dire economic straits, and Lee,
+than she ever told the police, is in dire economic straits, and Lee, guessing

-Green, an ‘uber-Brit, half-man, half bulldog, all malice’, to establish whether
+‘uber-Brit, half-man, half bulldog, all malice’, to establish whether or not

 bed-partner, DI Vi Collins, is investigating John’s death and the skeleton